Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Validate Standard Contractual Clauses SCC 2021/914 + Schrems II for third-country transfers Check whether vendor processes data outside UK/EEA - identify server locations, sub-processor locations, backup customers; select SCC Module 2021/914 (Module 2 controller-to-processor for US/India/UK post-Brexit, Module 3 processor-to-sub-processor); conduct Transfer Impact Assessment TIA per Schrems II (technical measures end-to-end encryption, fragmentation, HSM keys); EU-US Data Privacy Framework DPF from 10.07.2023 for certified US firms AI Agent Auditor
+Validate the Standard Contractual Clauses (SCC 2021/914) and Schrems II for third-country transfers Check whether vendor processes data outside UK/EEA - identify server locations, sub-processor locations, backup customers; select SCC Module 2021/914 (Module 2 controller-to-processor for US/India/UK post-Brexit, Module 3 processor-to-sub-processor); conduct Transfer Impact Assessment TIA per Schrems II (technical measures end-to-end encryption, fragmentation, HSM keys); EU-US Data Privacy Framework DPF from 10.07.2023 for certified US firms AI Agent Auditor

 AI validation with confidence scoring 85-92 percent on structured SCC clauses (location, data categories, TOM measures) - errors below threshold escalate to DPO and General Counsel review, GDPR Art.
 22 excludes full automation; transfer to USA without DPF or insufficient supplementary measures generates ICO/EDPB sanctions and GDPR Art.
 44-49 violation